1anya1/plantology/README.md

-Approach:
+*Technologies Used:
+HTML(Views)
+JavaScript (Models, server.js)
+Node.js - to run JS file outside of browser
+Mongo DB - created a database plantology with subdatabase called blogging Mongoose - stored Schemas for my blog object
+React -  used to build interface of my app
+Express and package.json - used them as libraries/ frameworks git push

+#Approach:
-The goal of plant-ology app is for users to search the website to find information specific to indoor plant species, their care, and general information about house plants.
+The goal of plant-ology app is for users to search the website to find information specific to indoor plant species, their care, and generalls information about house plants.
 My approach was to create a home page that houses all of the blogs that are displayed in a card format.
 By displaying basic information (photo and the title) the user can quickly find what they are looking for.
 I used grid layout in order to display the cards in this way.

 I wanted the user to be able to edit or delete the blog once they were on the page.
 I incorporated the delete button at the bottom of the blog page and an EDIT BLOG link at the top of the navigation.